QuickRelease/cypress-django/README.md

 - If it is necessary to login as a different user, for example to test behaviour for users with limited permissions, simply provide the appropriate username and password as arguments

-Provides a `resetDB` helper function that expects the python package in this repo to be
+Provides a `setupDB` helper function that expects the python package in this repo to be
 installed:
-- `cy.resetDB(fixture, mutable)` will flush the test database and load in a fixture
+- `cy.setupDB` will flush the test database and load new data according to the function `setupFunc`
 - If the test will write to the database, `mutable` should be set to `true`
 - Otherwise set `mutable` to `false` to allow early exit from the script if no fixture loading is necessary (this means repeated test runs with such tests will be significantly faster)
-- The fixtures provided in the `fixture` argument should be the filename of a JSON file in the directory pointed to by the environment variable `DB_FIXTURE_DIR` defined in `cypress.json` (or with `CYPRESS_` prefix if defined elsewhere); if the environment variable is unset, the default is `cypress/db/fixtures`.
+- The `setupFunc` argument should be the name of a function living in `cypress/db/setup_test_data.py` which loads whatever data necessary into the test database - this is similar to a `TestCase.setUpTestData` method

 ### Installation